Amending the Lonely Runner Spectrum Conjecture: Introduction

 \section{Introduction}

-A long-standing problem in Number Theory is the Lonely Runner Conjecture, first introduced by Wills in 1967 \cite{wills}.
+A long-standing problem in number theory is the Lonely Runner Conjecture, first introduced by Wills in 1965 \cite{willsthesis, wills} and now in its 60th anniversary \cite{perarnau}.
 The conjecture focuses on the following scenario: Let $n$ runners start on the same point and each run at a pairwise-distinct constant velocity on a circular unit-length race track, namely $\mathbb{R}/\mathbb{Z}$.
 At a particular moment in time, a runner is considered ``lonely'' if he or she is at least $\frac{1}{n}$ units of distance away from every other runner.
-The Lonely Runner asserts that all runners will sooner or later become lonely regardless of the speeds, possibly at different times.
+The Lonely Runner Conjecture asserts that all runners will sooner or later become lonely regardless of the speeds, possibly at different times.

 Another popular reformulation of the problem arises when we focus on one runner's frame of reference.
-Each runner's velocity is subtracted by the chosen runner's velocity, while the chosen runner remains fixed at the start point.
+Each of the other runners' velocities is subtracted by the chosen runner's velocity, while the chosen runner remains fixed at the start point.
 We define the loneliness of $n$ moving runners with nonzero velocities $v_1,\ldots,v_n \in \mathbb{R}$ as the maximum achievable distance $L$ such that there exists a time when all $n$ runners are $L$ away from the start point.
-Let $\norm{x}$ denote the absolute distance from $x$ to the nearest integer, then the loneliness value can be more formally written as
+Let $\norm{x}$ denote the absolute distance from $x$ to the nearest integer, then the loneliness value, also known as the gap $\delta$ in other papers, can be more formally written as

-We further note that relative to one runner, the sign of other runners' velocity is always irrelevant, so we can further restrict our discussion with only positive speeds.
-The Lonely Runner Conjecture for $n + 1$ runners thus asserts the following condition regarding the loneliness value. \begin{conj} [Wills, Cusick] For any set of $n$ nonzero positive speeds $v_1,\ldots,v_n \in \mathbb{R}^+$, we guarantee
+We further note that relative to one runner, the sign of other runners' velocities is irrelevant, so we can further restrict our discussion to only positive speeds.
+The Lonely Runner Conjecture for $n + 1$ runners thus asserts the following condition regarding the loneliness value. \begin{conj} [Wills, Cusick] For any set of $n$ nonzero positive speeds $v_1,\ldots,v_n \in \mathbb{R}^+$,